-You can reserve a property by paying a reservation deposit of £500 which will hold the property of a maximum period of six working weeks from the date your solicitor receives the documentation.
+You can reserve a property by paying a reservation deposit of up to £2000 depending on the property which will hold the property of a maximum period of six working weeks from the date your solicitor receives the documentation.
 This allows sufficient time for the sale to reach exchange of contract before the reservation period expires.
 At this point 10% of the purchase price will be payable upon exchange of contracts with the balance to be paid upon completion.
+PLEASE NOTE: We can only take a reservation from someone in a position that will allow them to proceed with the sale.

 Help to buy is a Government backed scheme aimed at helping first time buyers and homemovers with a deposit as little as 5% to buy a new home in England.